 Goods and services market approach templates

-Templates and guidelines to support buyers with their approach to market
+Templates and guidance to support buyers with their approach to market.

 The process of engaging with suppliers to obtain an offer will depend on the complexity of the procurement being undertaken and the nature of the marketplace.
 A suite of tools has been developed with the objective of providing simple, consistent and scalable templates for low to medium complexity procurement.
 For more complex procurement buyers should engage with their internal procurement unit.